raditzlawliet/solr-copy-to/README.md

-# Colr Copy To
+# Solr Copy To
-Solr copy collection to Solr/MongoDB using Solr API.
+Solr copy collection to Solr/MongoDB with Solr API using Golang.
 This project already using dep as package manager.

 ## Available Source
 - Solr 6.6